 (Related post: A Fleet Manager's Guide to Electric Vehicle Types)

 Electric vehicles have evolved significantly since they were first introduced.
 Many commonly held misconceptions come from a time before the technology became as sophisticated as it is now.
-And the good news is, purchasing and owning an EV is now more affordable than ever.
-Fleets should take advantage of government incentives that will lead to thousands of dollars in savings.
+The bottom line is, purchasing and owning an EV is now safer, greener, more affordable, and more practical than ever.